 Alternatives to Funeral Plans

 There are other means to save for a funeral besides funeral plans.
-You may consider one of the following options to fund your funeral.
+You may consider one of the following funeral plan alternatives.

 Putting funds aside in a savings account is usually the simplest way to save for your funeral.
 However, the downside of this is that you may not be able to save enough to cover your funeral, especially with rising funeral prices.